Category Archives: Recreation

 fairy tent

-And Claire, deciding where to put a hibiscus bloom.
+And Bean, deciding where to put a hibiscus bloom.
 The fairy garden/home is a work in progress.
 More will be added later, I’m sure!

 at the fairy camp